 SFA (Oxford) has completed numerous assignments, mapping the commercial options for mine concentrate, modelling all industry smelters and refineries, and identifying and defining the various processing points (including capacity constraints) in the global value chain for concentrate from smelter to refinery.

-In determining the best method for the client to process their PGM concentrate product, we compare the various structures/markets available.
+In determining the best method for the client to process its PGM concentrate product, we compare the various structures/markets available.
 This analysis provides a value assessment for the sale of the different PGM products at various positions in the value chain, and examines the impact of moving up or down the value chain with each product.
 This approach helps the client to compare the economics of the sale of PGM concentrate.

 Recently we carried out a comparative analysis of white matte and green matte options (Platsol™ products) for one of our clients.
 This analysis typically takes into account the commercial terms that the client could expect to receive from the potential customer base.
-Included in the consultation, we provided the client with an understanding of the PGM market and the potential impact of their products on the market.
+Included in the consultation, we provided the client with an understanding of the PGM market and the potential impact of its products on the market.

 Peer-group benchmarking and asset contextualisation